abhiraj75/NovaStudio/README.md

 **MongoDB for analytics only.** Postgres handles all structured data.
 MongoDB stores fire-and-forget analytics events (page visits, CTA clicks) via the native driver.
 The write is async and never blocks the UI.

+**Portfolio filtering.** Category filter pills are derived dynamically from project data.
+A search box filters by title and category.
+Both run client-side over server-provided data — instant, no API round-trips.
+Cards re-observe on filter change for scroll-reveal animation.

-**MUI + CSS Modules split.** MUI handles component-level styling (buttons, text fields, cards) and theming.
+**MUI + CSS Modules split.** MUI handles component-level styling (buttons, text fields) and theming.
 CSS Modules handle layout, animations, and section-specific responsive rules.
-This avoids fighting MUI's style system for structural layout while keeping the design system consistent.
+The `sx` prop is used sparingly where Emotion specificity needs to beat CSS Modules (e.g. heading font-weight).

 **Scroll-triggered animations.** Portfolio cards and stats use IntersectionObserver to trigger entrance animations once per element.
 The observer disconnects after firing to avoid re-triggers on scroll-back.